PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-07 17:18:31
+Last updated: 2024-04-07 17:19:04
-Random Quote: Joel: "You got any advice on the best way west?"
+Random Quote: Freddie: "Are you mad?"
-Man: "Yeah.
-Go east." - Ellie Williams
+Ada: "Yeah.
+Mad as hell with all of them." - Ada Thorne